drvinceknight/pfm/book/tools-for-mathematics/02-algebra/tutorial/main.md

 completed_square
 ```

-Using this shows that the there are indeed no values of $x$ which give
+Using this shows that there are indeed no values of $x$ which give
 negative values of $f(x)$ as $f(x)$ is a square added to a constant.
 The
 minimum is when $x=-1/4$ which gives: $f(-1/4)=7/8$: